MAsimSENG/Ciphers_Genetic_algorithm/README.md

 # Ciphers and Genetic Algorithm

-Using genetic algorithm to break ciphers
+Using Genetic Algorithm (GA) to break ciphers and find the key used to encrypte a message.